 Measuring the IC's case temperature is recommended to ensure it is within its operating limits.
-The most common mistake made is to use the standard thermal couple that comes with a thermal meter.
-This thermal couple wire gauge is large, typically 22-gauge, and behaves like a heat-sink, resulting in a lower case measurement.
+Although this might seem like a very elementary task, it is easy to get erroneous results.
+The most common mistake is to use the standard thermal couple that comes with a thermal meter.
+This thermal couple wire gauge is large, typically 22 gauge, and behaves like a heatsink, resulting in a lower case measurement.

-Two better methods of temperature measurement are using a smaller thermal couple wire or an infrared thermometer.
-If a thermal couple wire is used, it must be constructed of 36-gauge wire or higher (smaller wire size) to minimize the wire heat-sinking effect.
-In addition, the thermal couple tip must be covered in either thermal grease or thermal glue to ensure the thermal couple junction makes good contact with the case of the IC.
+Two methods of temperature measurement are using a smaller thermal couple wire or an infrared thermometer.
+If a thermal couple wire is used, it must be constructed of 36 gauge wire or higher then (smaller wire size) to minimize the wire heat-sinking effect.
+In addition, the thermal couple tip must be covered in either thermal grease or thermal glue to make sure that the thermal couple junction is making good contact with the case of the IC.
 Omega brand thermal couple (5SC-TT-K-36-36) is adequate for most applications.

 Whenever possible, an infrared thermometer is recommended.
 The measurement spot size of most infrared thermometers is too large for an accurate reading on a small form factor ICs.
-However, an IR thermometer from Optris has a 1mm spot size, which makes it a good choice for measuring the hottest point on the case.
-Using a stand makes it easier to hold the beam on the IC for long periods of time.
+However, a IR thermometer from Optris has a 1mm spot size, which makes it a good choice for measuring the hottest point on the case.
+An optional stand makes it easy to hold the beam on the IC for long periods of time.